Three Rivers Junior Rowing

 Rick Brown is the Head Coach of the Junior Team.
 He is a well respected coach across the country that has been in charge as the team has grown tremendously in size and produced results.
 He has brought the team from one that only had a couple of members to one that is competing on the national level in just a few short years.
 The programs athletes are not only competing well at the juinor level, but many recent gradutates are rowing at schools such as the University of Texas, University of Michigan, Ohio State University, Louisville, University of Alabama, Gonzaga University, Northeastern, University of Washington, Marietta, MIT and Clemson to name a few (many on scholarship!).
-Rick spends time in the summer as a coach for the USRowing Junior National Team (2009-2012).
-He traveled to Germany in 2012 with 10 high school rowers for a training trip within the junior national team system.
+Rick spends time in the summer as a coach for the USRowing Junior National Team (2009-2014).
+He traveled to Lithuania in 2013 with the 4+ he coached at Junior World Championships.
 His connections with college coaches and programs is a very valuable resource to his rowers.
 The juniors program is commited in making the team fast and to continuing to send rowers to college that are able to succeed at that level as well.
 They believe the team atmosphere that the athletes have been able to generate is one that is unmatched across the country.

 What our Alumni say about their experience with Three Rivers Rowing: